DavidMercier/PopIn/doc/models.rst

    :scale: 60 %
    :align: center

-   *Schematics of indentation load-displacement curve with a pop-in: a) load-controlled and b) displacement-controlled nanoindentation experiments.*
+   *: Schematics of indentation load-displacement curve with a pop-in: a) load-controlled and b) displacement-controlled nanoindentation experiments.*

 :math:`F_\text{c,max}` is the maximum applied load, :math:`h_\text{t}` is the total indentation depth and :math:`h_\text{r}` is the residual indentation depth.